 If you haven’t already heard, Cyan are running a Kickstarter campaign for Myst’s 25th anniversary!
 For $99USD you can get a copy of all the games (including the elusive 3 & 4), updated for modern Windows & Mac computers, plus it comes in a box that looks like a Myst linking book.
 Or for $169USD you can get a book that has a small LCD screen as the linking panel that plays videos, just like a real linking book.
 Fancy!

 It’s no surprise where part of the idea for a Myst book with a screen inside it likely came from.
 To quote Rand Miller (Cyan’s CEO and Atrus actor) from the Kickstarter Live AMA, “we’re doing a book with a real linking panel because we’ve wanted one ever since RIUM+ did his”.
-There’s nothing much I can add to that quote, really. 😛 I plan to do a full teardown & comparison of Cyan’s one once mine arrives (or maybe even before it arrives just based on the published specs), but that’s for a future blog post.
-For what it’s worth though, based what specs I’ve seen their implementation carries my personal tick of approval – it looks like it will do a fantastic job and make a beautiful product for a reasonable price.
+There’s nothing much I can add to that quote, really. 😛 I plan to do a full teardown & comparison of Cyan’s one once mine arrives (UPDATE: teardown & comparison blog post here!.
+For what it’s worth though, based what specs I’ve seen so far their implementation carries my personal tick of approval – it looks like it will do a fantastic job and make a beautiful product for a reasonable price.

 But that’s not what this post is about.
 This one’s about music.
 It’s been over a decade since I last played the piano so I’m a little bit rusty, but I’ve dusted off the old skills for a very special purpose.